Palazzo Vecchio: First courtyard

-Second Courtyard
+Second courtyard

-The second courtyard, also called "The Customs", contains the massive pillars built in 1494 by Cronaca that sustains the great "Salone dei Cinquecento" on the second floor.
+The second courtyard, also called "The Customs", contains the massive pillars built in 1494 by Il Cronaca (1457–1508) that sustains the great "Salone dei Cinquecento" on the second floor.

-Third Courtyard
+Third courtyard

 The third courtyard was used mainly for offices of the city.
 Between the first and second courtyard the massive and monumental stairs by Vasari lead up to the "Salone dei Cinquecento".